Vadbeg/vtitko-blog.github.io/source/_posts/2024-04-13-find-data-science-job.md

 Those topics are really broad and everybody expects different things from those specialists.
 Some companies need to build matching systems, some LLM-powered tools, and some analytical dashboards.
 Therefore, it's crucial to adapt according to the job description.
 But, there is general knowledge which you should know for most interviews.

 I think Chip Huyen did an amazing job writing the [Machine Learning Interviews Book](https://huyenchip.com/ml-interviews-book/).
 To prepare for the interview, I recommend reading this book and solving tasks in which you are not proficient.
-For example, I forgot probability theory at university.
+For example, I forgot probability theory.
 Working through tasks from this book, along with a few additional ones from the internet, allowed me to refresh my knowledge.

 Also, going through the list of popular questions is helpful too, for example, [Data-Science-Interview-Questions-Answers](https://github.com/youssefHosni/Data-Science-Interview-Questions-Answers/tree/main).